sunnygirlzyq/Donglab.github.io/content/publication/11-Zero-power Smart Thermal Management by Temperature-adaptive Radiative Coatings. PhotonIcs and Electromagnetics Research Symposium (PIERS)/index.md

 ---
-title: 'Zero-power Smart Thermal Management by Temperature-adaptive Radiative Coatings.
-PhotonIcs and Electromagnetics Research Symposium (PIERS)'
+title: 'Zero-power Smart Thermal Management by Temperature-adaptive Radiative Coatings.'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here